 Dogs with heartworms in Houston are a fact of life.
 Dogs with heartworms coming into BARC are a sad fact of life.
-BARC receives thousands of dogs each year afflicted with heartworms (Click here to learn about heartworms), a truly preventable and easily treatable disease.
+BARC receives thousands of dogs each year afflicted with heartworms (Click Here To Learn About Heartworms), a truly preventable and easily treatable disease.
 When BARC tests an incoming dog’s blood for heartworms, a positive result in the past usually meant the dog was not a candidate for the adoption building.
 Euthanization was the usual route for these dogs once the legal stray hold period ended.
-Thankfully now BARC places hundreds of heartworm positive dogs in the adoption building with the same chance to become a welcome addition to a family as a dog free of heartworms.
+Thankfully now BARC places hundreds of heartworm positive dogs in the adoption buildings with the same chance to become a welcome addition to a family as a dog that enters BARC free of heartworms.

 We want to keep this fantastic program going.
 We do not want to take a step backward and close the door on treating heartworm positive dogs.
 But that takes money.
 Until we can educate all Houstonians on the proper use of a monthly heartworm preventative that can be purchased inexpensively at BARC or local veterinary clinics, we will continue to see hordes of heartworm positive dogs enter BARC.
 Please donate to this worthwhile cause to allow us to ensure these magnificent creatures, through no fault of their own, have the same opportunity at a full life as their heartworm negative counterparts.